dbrauner/FunctionProcessing/README.md

 # Application Input

 The master process reads a file with the function and its parameters.
 The current version suports six different application patterns and two different types of input files ("variavel" and "fixo").
-The directory `\jobs\` contains six files with parameters for the supported patterns.
+The directory `/jobs/` contains six files with parameters for the supported patterns.
 The type of this input files are "variavel" since it's easier to manipulate these files and customize the parameters.
 Here is a descrition of an "variavel" input file:

 ```
 variavel